 - And Emporio Ivankov sports an impressive purple afro, which is so awesome he can hide people inside it.

-- In Bleach, Yumichika Ayasegawa, after a firework blown up in his face during a fight and he is left with an afro, dons a wig modeled after his normal hair to hide his unattractiveness until it returns to normal.
+- Yumichika Ayasegawa, after Ganju Shiba launches a firework in his face during their fight and he is left with an afro, dons a wig that's identical to his usual hairstyle to stop Ikkaku laughing at him.

 - Death Note features police detective Aizawa, who, until a semi-Important Haircut, sported a medium sized afro.
 The Haircut is semi-important because, although it didn't mean anything at the time, it did mark his transition from being the afro on the team to being a serious character.

 - Ueki temporarily gains an afro and dancing skills as part of a magical power upgrade in The Law of Ueki.

 - Masa of My Bride is a Mermaid sports a stylish one as well.